Subject: Snakebite Flats

 Underside snakebites, the least common, occur mostly on fat MTB tires that are often ridden with low pressure on soft terrain.
 At low pressure, such a tire can roll to one side and pop back, without disengaging the rim.
 A snakebite caused by this mechanism appears on the underside of the tube similar to laying your head to one side while pinching the skin at the Adam's apple.
 Such flats are erroneously attributed to rim tape failure and other obscure causes, when in fact it was under-inflation that can no longer be assessed.
 Here cord impressions also give evidence of a snakebite.

-A tire can compress until it lies almost flat against the rim without any damage to the inner tube or rim.
-A larger tire cross-section provides more protection against snakebite flats and rim damage than overinflation of tires.
+A tire can compress until it lies almost flat against the rim without any damage to the casing, inner tube or rim.
+A larger tire cross-section provides more protection against snakebite flats and rim damage than overinflation of tiresdoes. -- John Allen

 More Articles by Jobst Brandt